rhettg/ftl/README.md

 Installation and Setup
 -----

-Standard GO application installation:
+Standard Go application installation:

     $ go get github.com/rhettg/ftl
-    $ go install github.com/rhettg/ftl/main.go
+    $ go install github.com/rhettg/ftl

 FTL has no config files.
 It's entirely environment variable based.

-You'll need on each machine whenever FTL is run:

-    FTL_BUCKET=<S3 Bucket to use>
+At minimum, FTL will need to know where to store package revisions:

     FTL_ROOT=<deployment directory>

 This deployment directory will need a subdirectory for whatever packages your system should care about.
-So if you have a package amed `my_site`, your deployment directory might look like:
+So if you have a package named `my_site`, your deployment directory might look like:

-    /var/opt/deploy/
+    /var/ftl/
         my_site/
            .. empty ..

 Your current version of the package will be accesssed as:

+    /var/ftl/my_site/current/<file name>

+To use S3, FTL will also need a dedicated S3 Bucket:

-    /var/opt/deploy/my_site/current/<file name>
+    FTL_BUCKET=<s3 bucket name>

-FTL needs access to the configured S3 Bucket.
+If your `FTL_BUCKET` is not in the the standard us-east region, you can specify the region with:

+    AWS_DEFAULT_REGION=us-west-2

 FTL can make use of AWS credentials similarly to standard command line AWS tools.
-You can rely on instance IAM profiles or provide environment variables like:
+You can rely on instance IAM profiles or provide environment variables
+like:

     AWS_SECRET_ACCESS_KEY=<secret>
     AWS_ACCESS_KEY_ID=<key>

-If your `FTL_BUCKET` is not in the the standard us-east region, you can specify the region with:

-    AWS_DEFAULT_REGION=us-west-2

 Deployment Package
 -----